JulianKP12/German/README.md

 # German
-Project for my german class
+This was a project for my german class in school.
+My teacher rated it a 7/10.